Top 20 Hawaii Snorkeling Spots

 Molokini Crater

 Just 2.5 miles off of Maui’s south shore, the Molokini Crater is a rare and incredible volcanic islet.
-It is one of three of its kind in the whole world and it has been listed by the NOAA as a Marine Life Conservation District Seabird Sanctuary.
+It is one of just a few of its kind in the whole world and it has been listed by the NOAA as a Marine Life Conservation District Seabird Sanctuary.
 This partially submerged volcanic crater forms a crescent-shaped islet that is like no other snorkeling spot in the world.

-Ecologically speaking, it is the perfect environment for marine life to feed and breed, and it is home to over 250 species of endemic Hawaiian tropical fish.
-Within its volcanic walls, you will find a host of colorful reef formations and tropical marine life.
-There are manta rays, black triggerfish, yellow tang, raccoon butterflyfish, parrotfish, Moorish idols, Moray eels, and so much more.
-The Pacific waters around the Molokini Crater are home to over 100 species of algae, and roughly 35 species of hard coral.
+It is the perfect environment for marine life to feed and breed, and it is home to over 250 species of endemic Hawaiian tropical fish.
+Within its volcanic walls, you will find a host of colorful reef formations and vibrant marine life.
+There are manta rays, black triggerfish, yellow tangs, raccoon butterflyfish, parrotfish, Moorish idols, moray eels, and so much more.
+The Pacific waters around the Molokini Crater are home to more than 100 species of algae, and roughly 35 species of hard coral.

-The crystal-clear water (with an average of 150 feet of visibility) at Molokini Crater is what makes this one of the best snorkeling locations on Maui.
+The crystal-clear water at Molokini has an average of 150 feet of visibility.
+It’s what makes this one of the best snorkeling spots on Maui.
 Molokini is a popular place for both beginners and experienced snorkelers, and it is the top choice for morning snorkel tours in all of Maui.
-The waters around the Molokini Crater are also one of the most popular locations for scuba diving in all the Hawaiian Islands.
+Molokini is also one of the most popular places for scuba diving in all the Hawaiian Islands.

 View More about Molokini Crater